Palm Springs poster

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This indicates the protagonist's commitment to After initial denial and panic, Sarah actively chooses to accept the loop and team up with Nyles.
 They make the decision to embrace the infinite time together, beginning their partnership and entering the "fun and games" phase of consequence-free living., moving from reaction to action.

 At 44 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat False victory: Nyles and Sarah share an intimate moment and sleep together.
+Significantly, this crucial beat False victory: Nyles and Sarah share an intimate moment and sleep together.
 It seems like they've found meaning in the loop through their connection.
 Stakes raise as real emotions enter what was previously consequence-free.
 Sarah says "I like you" - vulnerability emerges., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 73 minutes initiates the final act resolution at 81% of the runtime.
 Nyles makes his choice: he wants to try to escape with Sarah, even if it means dying.
 This is the synthesis moment - combining his knowledge of living in the moment (Act 1) with Sarah's drive to grow and change (Mirror World).
 He chooses love and risk over safe stagnation., demonstrating the transformation achieved throughout the journey.